 As a final check, together you should be running multiple tests on the data once uploaded to check that something hasn’t been missed or mapped incorrectly.
 If so, a fix at this point is much easier and quicker to do than one further down the line.

 We hope this has answered some of your questions about moving from spreadsheets to a specialised property management software system such as Propman.
-If you want to learn more about the benefits of consolidated accounting software and how it compares to the other solutions, download our guide.
+To learn more about the benefits of consolidated accounting software and how it compares to the other solutions, download our guide.